xerc/mac-install-guide/ruby/index-faq.md

 <details>
 <summary><h2>How to uninstall Ruby with asdf on Mac?</h2></summary>
 <p>
-Any version of Ruby installed with asdf can be uninstalled with `asdf uninstall ruby 3.0.0` (for example).
+Any version of Ruby installed with asdf can be uninstalled with `asdf uninstall Ruby 3.1.0` (for example).
 See <a href="/ruby/9.html">Uninstall Ruby</a>.
 </p>
 </details>